How to add a feedback form to a static website without a backend.

 - Email — to keep a copy;

-- Webhook — to send data to CRM or an internal system.
+- Webhook — to send data to CRM or internal system.

 5. Retry on errors